in Los Angeles

 Los Angeles Blue Whales

-One incredible whale watching attraction in Southern California is the blue whale in Los Angeles, CA!
-Seeing a blue whale in Los Angeles is an absolutely breathtaking experience and an exciting must-see attraction for both tourists and LA locals alike.
-If you get the opportunity to see a blue whale in LA on a whale watching tour and you’ve officially seen the largest animal that’s ever existed in the history of the planet Earth (this includes prehistoric animals like dinosaurs)!
+One incredible Los Angeles whale watching attraction in Southern California is the blue whale!
+Seeing a blue whale on a Los Angeles whale watching cruise is an absolutely breathtaking experience and an exciting must-see attraction for both tourists and LA locals alike.
+If you get the opportunity to see a blue whale in on a Los Angeles whale watching tour and you’ve officially seen the largest animal that’s ever existed in the history of the planet Earth (this includes prehistoric animals like dinosaurs)!
 These majestic sea giants are estimated to weigh around 300,000-400,000 lbs and can grow up to 100 feet in length, which is equivalent to the length of 3 large buses!